AlexBerbenitskiy/AlexBerbenitskiy/README.md

 - 👋 Hi, I’m Alex Berbenitskiy.
 - 👀 I’m interested in working within the computing and/or automotive industries.
-- 🌱 I’m currently working as a Application Support Engineer.
+- 🌱 I’m currently working as an Application Support Engineer.

 <!---
 AlexBerbenitskiy/AlexBerbenitskiy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.